In this article:

 1. Add the zeolite powder to the distilled water and stir thoroughly until the powder is well distributed.

-4. Pour the mixture into a spray bottle and shake well before applying the spray to your horse's coat.
+4. Pour the mixture into a spray bottle and shake it well before applying the spray to your horse's coat.

 Application: